-Laura is chief content officer of Family Traveller, the largest family travel media company — in a hybrid consulting/staff role to launch the U.S. brand.
-As the chief content officer, Laura assembled a team, oversaw the launch of the U.S. print magazine — which launched in spring 2018 — and brand strategy across platforms, from print to digital.
-Family Traveller is a London-based global multimedia company with editions in the U.S., U.K., and Germany.
+Laura was brought on by the London-based Family Traveller — the world’s largest family travel media company — in a hybrid consulting/staff role to launch the U.S. brand.
+As the chief content officer, Laura assembled a team, oversaw the launch of the U.S. print magazine, and directed brand strategy across platforms, from print to digital.
 You can read more about the launch in Keith Kelly’s New York Post column and you can click below to view digital versions of the launch issue and the second issue.

 As the editor-in-chief of Yahoo Travel, Laura oversaw the content strategy and a daily lineup of 15-20 stories.
 This included original features, breaking news, video, slideshows, user-generated articles, and highly curated partner pieces.
 Laura managed a team of six editors, collaborated with departments across Yahoo, and built a global network of 300+ writers and correspondents.
 Her talents helped grow readership to 9-14 million unique users monthly, making Yahoo Travel the top travel content site worldwide.
 Here are some examples of successful stories and series that Laura spearheaded.

 Real Travel A signature of Yahoo Travel was its coverage of how real people travel.
 This story that Laura commissioned on a woman who bought an island, battled cancer, and adopted a Cambodian child went viral.

 Cuba As part of an ambitious cross-platform series on Cuba that ran across Yahoo’s verticals, Laura commissioned a number of travel stories on the country’s transformation.
 This video story of Cuban men trying American candy for the first time is both humorous and poignant.